gravitational/teleport/docs/4.2/aws_terraform_guide.md

 The Terraform example also provisions an S3 bucket to hold certificates provisioned by LetsEncrypt and distribute these to EC2 instances.
 This can be any S3-compatible name, and will be generated in the same region as set above.

+This bucket is still provisioned when using ACM, as it is also used to store Teleport session logs.

 ### email